AMD Sales Rise 54% on Strong Demand for Chips for Servers and Game Consoles

 AMD reports server chip and console chip sales in its Embedded, Enterprise, and Semi-custom segment.
 AMD reported $1.9 billion in sales in this important category, up 69% year-over-year driven by Epyc server chips, and higher "semi-custom" sales, which are the semiconductors it sells to game console makers.

 AMD is in the process of taking market share in the server market behind its Epyc processors, as giants like Microsoft and Google buy its chips to run their cloud services.
-AMD CEO Lisa Su said in a statment that data center sales doubled year-over-year.
+AMD CEO Lisa Su said in a statment that data center sales doubled year-over-year and now represents "mid-20s" of overall AMD revenue.

 Meanwhile, game consoles, like Sony's Playstation 5 and new Microsoft Xbox models, remain in high demand and hard to find as they sell out quickly.
 Likewise, AMD's graphics and central processors are hard to find in stock in stores.